 - In addition, health IT developers are implementing innovative platforms that refer people to community resources, but they often create wall gardens in communities because they do not incorporate common standards and lack interoperability.

 - Creating inefficiency in managing referrals for social services;

 - Creating duplicative workflows in an already strained system; and

 - Impeding opportunities to provide better support and care for the people served by either system.

-The Administration for Community Living (ACL) at the U.S. Department of Health and Human Services (HHS) announces a competition for state and community leaders in the aging and disability network, health care systems, health plans, and health IT vendors to cultivate care coordination by developing and/or optimizing interoperable and scalable technology solutions.
-Participants are invited to work collaboratively on enhancing scalable approaches to secure sharing of standardized data on social determinants and person-centered plans through the use of open resource directories that seamlessly connect and interoperate with health care system electronic health records to community-based organizations.
+The Administration for Community Living (ACL) at the U.S. Department of Health and Human Services (HHS) announced a competition for state and community leaders in the aging and disability network, health care systems, health plans, and health IT vendors to cultivate care coordination by developing and/or optimizing interoperable and scalable technology solutions.
+Participants were invited to work collaboratively on enhancing scalable approaches to secure sharing of standardized data on social determinants and person-centered plans through the use of open resource directories that seamlessly connect and interoperate with health care system electronic health records to community-based organizations.
 This Challenge includes developing prototypes and implementing technical solutions that track referral patterns and gaps in service that visibly display social service and health-related outcomes over time.

 The Challenge will compete in three phases, with cash prizes awarded in each phase.
 The total prize pool available is $500,000.